appel/ShuffleCast/README.md

 sudo chmod +x ./shufflecast.sh
 ```

-Now you can run commands, like so
+Now you can run commands from the terminal, like so

 ```bash
 ./shufflecast.sh skip 80s # Skip current track on 80s mountpoint